hzeller/rpt2pnp/README.md

 Usage: ./rpt2pnp [-l|-d|-p] <options> <rpt-file>
 Options:
 There are one of three operations to choose:
-[Operations]
+[Operations.
+Choose one of these]
+        -d      : Dispensing solder paste.
+        -p      : Pick'n place.
-        -l      : List found <footprint>@<component> <count> from rpt to stdout.
+        -l      : Create BOM list <footprint>@<component> <count>
+                  from parts found in rpt to stdout.

+[Output]
+        Default output is gcode to stdout
+        -P      : Preview: Output as PostScript instead of GCode.
+        -m      : Directly connect to machine with STDOUT -> machine, STDIN <- machine.
+Use socat to do the 'wiring'.
+        -O<file>: Output to specified file instead of stdout

+[Choice of components to handle]
         -b      : Handle back-of-board (default: front)
-        -x<list>: Comma-separated list of component designators to exclude -d      : Dispensing solder paste.
+        -x<list>: Comma-separated list of component references to exclude
-        -D<init-ms,area-to-ms> : Milliseconds to leave pressure on to dispense. init-ms is initial offset, area-to-ms is milliseconds per mm^2 area covered.
-        -p      : Pick'n place.
-        -P      : Output as PostScript instead of GCode.

 [Configuration]
-        -t          : Create human-editable config template to stdout -c <config> : read such a config
+        -t          : Create human-editable config template to stdout -c <config> : read such a config -D<init-ms,area-to-ms> : Milliseconds to leave pressure on to dispense. init-ms is initial offset, area-to-ms is milliseconds per mm^2 area covered.

 [Homer config]
         -H          : Create homer configuration template to stdout.
         -C <config> : Use homer config created via homer from -H